 My kids had such a blast and time just flew by.
 We were on the course for about two hours but it didn’t even feel that long except that we were completely and utterly exhausted.
 That thing is a major workout!
 Kids need to be 46 inches tall to do it by themselves.
 Kids under that height can still do it but they will need to have a parent or guardian with them on the course.

 There was always a staff member on the course paying close attention to the kids – and adults – running it and just making sure everyone was safe.
 You have to wear lifejackets to do the course as well, which are provided.
 Tickets are $15/hour or $25/two hours.
-Splash Island will likely be open through September weather-dependent.
+Splash Island opened for their 2023 season May 11, 2023.

 The Beach & Other Water Rentals